 Plastics and bioplastics are not marine biodegradable, but instead, photodegrades into smaller pieces of plastic causing pollution that is virtually impossible to remediate.
 When plastic enters our waterways, it adsorbs toxic chemicals such as DDT, PCBs, PAHs, and flame retardants that can be found in our waterways.

-The Plastics Free Ventura campaign aims to convince Ventura City Council to pass a plastics and bioplastics reduction ordinance to help address the issue.
-There are over 119 places in California that have local legislation aimed at reducing plastic litter and Ventura should be next!
+There are over 120 places in California that have local legislation aimed at reducing plastic litter and Ventura should be next!
 A copy of our proposed ordinance will be made available on this website later in the year.
 This photo of the drain at the end of Figueroa St. in Ventura is located on the beach and drains directly into the ocean.
 This photo was taken earlier this year and exemplifies the need to act now on this issue.

 HOW CAN YOU HELP?
 Our campaign is seeking volunteers to help with: